Things to do…

 Our area is a good centre for many outdoor and nature based pursuits including:

 The perfect location for those who enjoy the countryside.
 It is also excellent for photography (see Scenic Views), and the safe sandy beach at Achmelvich ideal for family holidays.

 The unspoiled natural habitat is excellent for bird-watching, or watching wildlife of every kind.
-Patience can be rewarded with the glimpse of an otter, dolphins in the bay, or maybe even a rare Sea Eagle, or view the many wonders under the surface of the clear water when snorkelling, Achmelvich is a recognised snorkelling spot.
+Patience can be rewarded with the glimpse of an otter, dolphins in the bay, or maybe even a rare Golden Eagle or Sea Eagle, or view the many wonders under the surface of the clear water when snorkelling, Achmelvich is a recognised snorkelling spot.

 The geology and natural history of Assynt is distinctive and fascinating, attracting caving, climbing and geological study.
 The caves of Assynt are well documented by our local Mountain Rescue Team, and these are still being discovered in their entirety, with a number of passages yet to be probed.
-Or you can visit the Knockan Visitor Centre and Crag, to see the very old rock that moved from South Pole to Scotland in 600 million years!
+Or you can visit the Knockan Visitor Centre and Crag, to see the very old rock of our area that moved from South Pole to Scotland in 600 million years!

 The interesting shoreline, beaches with open bays, and prevailing on-shore winds, encourages sailors to pass their leisure time afloat, be it with dinghy, sailboard or rowing boat.

 But you do not have to be so active, and many people come just to relax in comfort with friends, enjoy the tranquility, and read a good book while waiting for the beautiful sunset, which is usually around midnight during midsummer.